patrick-llgc/Learning-Deep-Learning/paper_notes/pseudo_lidar.md

 tl;dr: Estimate depth map from RGB image (mono/stereo) and use it to lift RGB to point cloud.
 The point cloud representation uses depth information more efficiently and steps toward bridging the gap between camera based approach and lidar based approach.

 #### Overall impression
 This paper opens up a brand new field for camera perception.
 It points out that the current inefficiency in 3D object detection based on RGB/D image.
-This idea is highly thought provoking and we can build upon this idea for new types of hardware setup for autonomous driving.
+This idea is highly thought-provoking and we can build upon this idea for new types of hardware setup for autonomous driving.
+This work seems to be inspired by [MLF](mlf.md) based on mono images.

 #### Key ideas
 - Use cheaper monocular or stereo image data to reconstruct expensive lidar data.
 It would be a good idea to have something to fall back onto in case of an outage.